nikitabarskov/dev/blog/pages/posts/managing-your-private-github-repositories-with-terraform.md

 }
 ```

-Instead of `<change-me-name-of-github-profile>` put your GitHub profile user name.
+Instead of `<change-me-name-of-github-profile>`
+put your GitHub profile user name.
+In my case
-In my case it is `nikitabarskov`.
+it is `nikitabarskov`.

 [integrations-github-terraform-provider-authentication]: https://registry.terraform.io/providers/integrations/github/latest/docs#authentication

-As you can see we use [Terraform variables][terraform-variables] to cofigure provider.
+As you can see, I use [Terraform variables][terraform-variables]
-I also used to configure them in a separate file `variables.tf`.
+to cofigure provider.
+Before I used to configure
+them in a separate file `variables.tf`.

 ```hcl title="variables.tf"
 variable "github_oauth_token" {